 Charity Collaborations.
 We actively partner with charities to donate to causes that are important to our customers.
-To date, we have donated over \$4.0 million to various charities around the world.
+To date, we have donated nearly \$5.0 million to various charities around the world.

 Events Marketing.
-To reach our existing customers in person, to acquire new customers, and to expose customers to the experiential aspect of our brand, we have hosted several successful events at our flagship retail store in San Diego that opened in fiscal 2022.
-We have additional opportunities to expand our event marketing to include new retail stores as they open.
+To reach our existing customers in person, to acquire new customers, and to expose customers to the experiential aspect of our brand, we have hosted several successful events at our retail stores, including for store openings and seasonal-based events such as for Valentine's Day.